You’re here because you want to learn how to become a writer.

 If they’re not sure exactly how to write a testimonial, you can even write one for them to review and approve.

 Frequently Asked Questions

 Do Writers Get Paid Well?

 It’s not hard to find success stories of writers who earn six figures (or more) with their craft.
 Famous authors like Liane Moriarty and Stephen King come to mind.

-That said, no writer starts out with the promise of a six-figure income, no matter how good they are.
+That said, no content writer starts out with the promise of a six-figure income, no matter how good they are.
 And it’s best not to quit your other job until you’ve met one of the following enviable conditions: